overturetool/overturetool.github.io/_netmeetings/Net-Meeting-124.md

 ### Overture and VDMJ

 **VDMJ** New LSP feature now available which provides VDMJ language services to an LSP/DAP client, such as VSCode.
+This also enables us to use the @Annotation features of VDMJ as they were intended - ie. errors in annotation comments are highlighted and they execute as intended when a spec is processed.
 See README and screen-shots at https://github.com/nickbattle/vdmj/tree/master/LSP.
 Note that there are no awkward licence restrictions by taking this route (unlike the Eclipse licence in Overture).

 Some nasty (but obscure) VDMJ bugs fixed over the summer - corresponding fixes made to Overture too.